Remarks by the President at Univision Town Hall

 Q My question for the President is why saying that deportations have stopped or the detention of many students like me?
 Why is it that we are still receiving deportation letters like this one?

 And for those students here who aren’t familiar with what the DREAM Act says, basically what it says is if you’re a young person who came to this country with your parents, even if you were undocumented when you came here but you were a child — you didn’t make the decision — you’ve grown up as an American child, and we want your talents here in the United States.
-And if you have done right in your community, if you’ve been studying hard, if you’ve been working in school, you should be able to go ahead and get a process towards legalization and a process whereby you can be a full-
+And if you have done right in your community, if you’ve been studying hard, if you’ve been working in school, you should be able to go ahead and get a process towards legalization and a process whereby you can be a full-fledged citizen in this country.

 We almost were able to get it passed.
 We fell a few votes short.
 I believe that we can still get it done.
 But it’s going to be very important for all the viewers of Univision, all the students who are interested in this issue, we’ve got to keep the pressure up on Congress.
 And I have to say without being partisan that the majority of my party, the Democrats, I got their votes to get this passed, but we need a little bit of help from the other side.
 And so all of you need to contact your members of Congress, contact your members of the Senate, and let them know that this is something that is the right thing to do.